 KKCI-FM, another 100,000 watt signal, went on-air in 1991 as a sister station to KLOE-AM.
 The original music format was 60’s, 70’s and 80’s light rock and spent a brief stint as an oldies station.
 In January, 2012 KKCI switched to it’s current format of classic rock.
 Local and live programming includes the “Good Neighbor Hour,” which is simulcast from KLOE-AM, followed by the “Morning Blitz,” a one-hour sports talk show (originated in 2009 as the “Hot Corner”).

 KWGB-FM is the youngest of the stations in northwest Kansas, taking the air in 1997.
 This 100,000 watt signal has held the same format for it’s entire existence, Hot Country Music.
+The station also carries NASCAR races and daily features.
 KWGB is operated out of Goodland, but is actually a licenced Colby station.
-Area high school broadcasts are a popular local feature on 97.9FM.

 Rocking M Media Core Values

 Improve Every Day